 Who is at risk of getting COVID-19?

-As the virus becomes more widespread, it will be possible to get COVID-19 without traveling and without knowingly coming in contact with someone who is sick.
-This is called “community spread”.
+We are all at risk of getting COVID-19 due to spread within our local community.
 People who are at risk of contracting COVID-19 through community spread are those who congregate in larger crowds (concerts, conferences, sports events), people who take crowded public transit, and people who do not wash their hands outside of their home.
-This is why it is now recommended to practice social distancing, to decrease the rapidity of community spread.
-Here is a nice article about social distancing: https://www.theatlantic.com/family/archive/2020/03/coronavirus-what-does-social-distancing-mean/607927/
+This is why it is recommended to practice physical distancing to decrease the exposure to other people.
+Please see the information from the Simcoe Muskoka Health Unit about how to reduce the spread of COVID: https://www.simcoemuskokahealth.org/Topics/COVID-19#93008365-cdc5-4518-a8b8-433d9417e12b

-I have a cough or fever.
-What should I do?
+I’m concerned I might have COVID-19 — What should I do?

-If you have been tested for COVID-19 you will be asked to self-quarantine until the results come back, which may take 2-4 days.
-If the results are positive and your symptoms are mild, you will be asked to self-isolate for 14 days, followed by being re-tested to ensure you are no longer contagious.
+If you have been tested for COVID-19 you will be asked to self-quarantine until the results come back.
+If the results are positive and your symptoms are mild, you will be asked to self-isolate as directed by Public Health.
 If your symptoms are more severe you may need to be hospitalized.
-Please call Public Health for further direction, or go to the ER and let them know at the entrance that you are concerned about having COVID-19 and are feeling unwell.

 Virtual visits at Queenan Family Medicine & Maternity Care for COVID-19 Social Distancing